 In the event of an emergency, sitting at the emergency exit row will not be enough.
 Read here about how to survive the plane crash!

 In some twin-aisle planes, the cabin shrinks towards the back, and some rows change from three to two seats.
 These are called taper seats.
 The first row provides some additional space between the seat and the window, for storing luggage, but also for stretching your feet.

 Some people don't like it because of the proximity to the toilets and galley (noise and scents), but the benefits of sitting at the back of a plane still outweigh the minuses.
 Here's why I always try to choose the last seat.

 Other rows with additional space

 Besides bulkhead seats, exit row seats, and taper seats, airlines can offer regular rows with additional space.
 These are often classified as an in-between class, Economy Plus, Economy Comfort, or Premium Economy.
-Better than regular Economy, but not as good as Business Class.
+Better than the regular Economy, but not as good as Business Class.